-On Monday, July 6, 2020, Parachute celebrated the fourth National Injury Prevention Day in Canada to raise awareness about the devastating effects of predictable and preventable injuries.
-Our goal is to educate others and help all Canadians live long lives to the fullest.
+On Tuesday, July 5, 2022, Parachute celebrated the sixth National Injury Prevention Day in Canada to raise awareness about the devastating effects of predictable and preventable injuries.
+Our goal: to educate others and help all Canadians live long lives to the fullest.

 We know that most injuries are predictable and preventable: We need your help spreading our information on preventing serious injuries on the road, at home and at play.